gw-moore/pyfredapi/.github/ISSUE_TEMPLATE/bug.md

----
-name: Bug report
+name: Bug Report
-about: Report a bug or unexpected behavior in pyfredapi
-description: Report a bug or unexpected behavior in pyfredapi
+description: File a bug report
+title: "[Bug]: "
-labels: [bug]
+labels: ["bug", "triage"]
----

 body:
   - type: markdown
     attributes:
-      value:  Thank you for contributing to pyfredapi!
+      value: |
+        Thanks for taking the time to fill out this bug report!
   - type: textarea
-    id: description
+    id: what-happened
     attributes:
-      label: Description
+      label: What happened?
-      description: |
-        Please explain what you're seeing and what you would expect to see.
-Please provide as much detail as possible.
+      description: Also tell us, what did you expect to happen?
+      placeholder: Tell us what you see!
+      value: "A bug happened!"
     validations:
       required: true
   - type: textarea
-    id: example
-    attributes:
-      label: Example Code
-      description: >
-        If applicable, please add a self-contained example demonstrating the bug.

-      placeholder: |
-        import pyfredapi

-        ...
-      render: Python

-  - type: textarea
     id: version
     attributes:
-      label: Python, pyfredapi & OS Version
+      label: Version
-      description: |
-        Which version of Python & pyfredapi are you using, and which Operating System?
+      description: Which version of Python & Pyfredapi are you using, and which Operating System?

-      render: Text
     validations:
       required: true